More than anything else, including their stupid spending on the Green New Deal.

 I get it.

-Uh and there have been changes, and you've talked about some of them.
+And there have been changes, and you've talked about some of them.

-When it comes to integrate immigration, you supported allowing immigrants in the country illegally to apply for driver's license, to qualify for free tuition at universities, to be enrolled in free health care.
+When it comes to immigration, you supported allowing immigrants in the country illegally to apply for driver's license, to qualify for free tuition at universities, to be enrolled in free health care.

-Do you s still support those things?
+Do you still support those things?

 Listen, that was five years ago, and I'm very clear that I will follow the law.